January 16, 2017

-In developing my perspective, I pulled together the best-of-the-best strategies that work from our clients who are leading in the global communications arena, and from my travels.
+In developing my thoughts on 21st century communications, I pulled together the best-of-the-best strategies that work from our clients who are leading in the global communications arena, and from my travels.
 The result are the Top Ten Principles for leaders, organizations, and communication professionals.

 My intention in developing these principles is three-fold:

 - To continue to advance the dialogue on the critical topic of communications

 - To elevate the importance of communications and how it’s inextricably linked to leadership